TaxTips.ca

 Links & Resources

-Business -> Capital gains exemption / Capital gains deduction -> Qualified small business corporation (SBC) shares
+Home -> Business -> Lifetime Capital Gains Exemption -> Qualified small business corporation (SBC) shares

 Income Tax Act s.
 110.6(1), S. 110.6(2.1)

 1. Throughout the 24 months immediately preceding disposition of the shares, the shares must not have been owned by anyone other than the individual or a person or partnership related to the individual.
-The shares may be newly-issued shares that have not been owned for a full 24 months, but they must not have been owned by anyone else in that time.
+The shares may be newly-issued shares that have not been owned for a full 24 months, but they must not have been owned by an unrelated person or partnership in that time.
+Unfortunately, s.
+110.6(14)(f) deems newly-issued shares to be owned immediately before their issue by an unrelated person or partnership unless the shares were issued:

 2. Throughout the 24 months immediately preceding disposition of the shares, more than 50% of the fair market value of the assets of the corporation must have been used principally in an active business carried on primarily in Canada by the corporation or a corporation related to it.
 At the time of disposition of the shares, all or substantially all (90% as per CRA) of the fair market value of the assets must have been used in the active business.
 Examples of assets that may not qualify as being used in an active business are stocks, bonds, and rental property.